Showmax/vslparser/README.md

 # vslparser

-Simple and efficient parser for varnishlog output.
+Simple and efficient parser of varnishlog output written in Go.

 ## Description